buravlev-arthur/ping-pong-Bun-WebSockets/README.md

 ### Fontend

 Build for frontend deployment is placed on: `<project root>/frontend/dist/`.
-Use [nginx](https://www.nginx.com/) or any another web-server.
+Use [nginx](https://www.nginx.com/) or any other web-server.

 Building: